There's money to be made in social media if you sell the right way.

 TubeMogul is a video advertising and analytics platform that connects advertisers with highly targeted audiences.

 Twellow is a directory of public Twitter accounts to help you find people who matter to you.

 If there were a ninth way to succeed in building relationships and selling with social media, and you were to add it to this article, what would it be?
 Leave your comments in the box below.

 *No frogs were in any way harmed in the process of writing this article.

-Mike Schultz, co-author of the book Rainmaking Conversations, is Publisher of RainToday.com, the premier online source for insight, advice, and tools for service business rainmakers, marketers, and leaders.
+Mike Schultz, co-author of the books Rainmaking Conversations and Insight Selling, is Publisher of RainToday.com, the premier online source for insight, advice, and tools for service business rainmakers, marketers, and leaders.
 He is also Co-President of RAIN Group, a sales performance improvement company.
 Mike can be reached at email@example.com or on Twitter @Mike_Schultz.

 Expand your access with RainToday Premium Membership